Edward Castle, Baron Castle: Journalistic career

-He became news editor at the Manchester Evening News, in 1932, before leaving in 1943 to become the night editor for the Daily Mirror.
+Castle became news editor at the Manchester Evening News in 1932 before leaving in 1943 to become the night editor for the Daily Mirror.

 During this time he met the young Labour politician Barbara Anne Betts, whom he married in July 1944.

 In 1944 he became deputy editor-in-chief of the Picture Post and, later, its editor and publisher, before being succeeded by Tom Hopkinson.

 Political career

 Castle started his own political career in 1964.
 In that year the first elections to the Greater London Council (GLC) were held.
 He was chosen by the Labour Party group on the GLC to be an alderman, serving a six-year term until 1970.
 He also was an alderman of the council of the London Borough of Islington.

 By a Letters Patent of 18 June 1974 he was created a life peer with the title Baron Castle, of Islington in Greater London, and was a member of the House of Lords until his death.

 From 3 July 1975 until his death in 1979 he served as a Member of the European Parliament, and was one of the first representatives of the Labour Party in the European Parliament.